mikaelma/AngularProject/README.md

 **Task 11:**
 The code needs to be tested and the functionality have to be well tried and not faulty.

+*Solution:*
+The code has been tested using the jasmine and karma frameworks.
+Most tests are rather generic, however HeaderComponent and MainGuard has been extensivly tested since they are critical for user authentication.
+To run tests simply run __npm test__

 **Task 12:**
 The project needs to be well documented.